 MS-13 member pleads guilty in slaying of 4 on Long Island

 CENTRAL ISLIP, N.Y.
-(AP) — A member of the MS-13 street gang has pleaded guilty to participating in the brutal massacre of four young men on New York's Long Island.
+(AP) — A member of the MS-13 street gang pleaded guilty on Monday to participating in the brutal massacre of four young men on New York’s Long Island.

-Portillo admitted planning the April 2017 killings with other MS-13 defendants because he said they believed the four were rival gang members.
+Portillo admitted to planning the April 2017 killings with other MS-13 defendants because he said they believed the four were rival gang members, prosecutors said.
 The victims were lured to a park and attacked with machetes, knives and clubs.

 The violence, including the 2016 slayings of two teenage girls in Brentwood, led to congressional hearings and visits to Long Island from both President Donald Trump and U.S. Attorney General Jeff Sessions.